Our Story:

 The businesses housed in the Knitting Mill, almost entirely owned and operated by women and people of color, run the gamut from an Indonesian-inspired restaurant to an art gallery to a curated general store.
 The ethos of The Mill is one of cooperation and collaboration that is evident in the connective thread that ties everyone together in the shared goal of cultivating a thriving village center to nourish the community.

-Also coming to the Kinderhook Knitting Mill:
+Also at the Kinderhook Knitting Mill:

 OK Pantry